• Skip to primary navigation

 • Food – Shop at cheaper grocery stores like Aldi.
 Avoid going out to eat and try to cook at home more often.

-For a while, I did these secret shopping jobs very sporadically, getting a free meal here and there every few months or so.
 But as I thought about it more, it dawned on me that secret shopping was probably something that I could use to my advantage, allowing me to go out to eat a lot, while at the same time dramatically reducing one of the largest expenses in my monthly budget.

 Similar to how people use credit cards to travel for free or house hack to live for free, secret shopping is something that you can use to hack your food budget, allowing you to go out to eat far more often than you’d otherwise be able to.